tinymce/tinymce-docs/enterprise/mentions.md

 ## Downloading Mentions

-A [TinyMCE Enterprise](https://www.tinymce.com/pricing/) subscription includes the ability to download and install the Mentions feature for the editor.
+A [{{site.productname}} Enterprise](https://www.tinymce.com/pricing/) subscription includes the ability to download and install the Mentions feature for the editor.
 For more information on setup and configuration refer to the [Mentions documentation]({{site.baseurl}}/plugins/mentions/).